matthewopara/valorant-stat-tracker/README.md

 # Valorant Stat Tracker

 ## Description
 An Android mobile application used to record results from a game of Valorant and track your performance from game to game.
-I started working on this project after taking the "Developing Android Apps in Kotlin" Udacity course in order to gain experience using Kotlin in an Android app.
+I started working on this project in order to gain experience using Kotlin in an Android app.
+This project was started after taking the "Developing Android Apps in Kotlin" Udacity course
 ## Project Status
 In Progress.
-I plan on eventually using the [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) Library to include charts and graphs, allowing a visual representation of improvement over time.
+I plan on eventually using the [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) Library to include charts and graphs, allowing a visual representation of the player's improvement over time.

 ## Technologies
 Kotlin version: 1.4.21